ZCWarren/Quantum-information-and-computation/README.md

 `pip install qiskit`

 To run the experiments, follow the instructions in the respective files.
-Detailed usage and parameters can be found in the individual README files within each experiment folder.

 ## License